Anyone can make mayonnaise at home. Therefore, you need no more than four ingredients.

 Hence, mayo best suiting a healthy diet are those made from cold-pressed oils.
 For example, these are olive, coconut, or avocado oil.

-Not only because their fat content is lower, light mayonnaises fail the health check.
+Not only because their fat content is lower, but diet mayos also fail the health check.

 When a product contains less fat or calories, producers must add something else to maintain flavor and consistency.
 These additives significantly change the nutritional profile of low-fat products.